anoma/nspec/docs/arch/node/types/engine_behaviour.juvix.md

 - A `GuardOutput A L X` term, which includes:

-    - Matched arguments, such as those from a received message.
     - An action label that specifies the action to be performed.
+    - Action arguments, such as those from a received message.
     - Precomputation results that are calculated by the guard function and can be reused by the action function.

 - The environment of the engine instance.